andrematte/scraping-covid19-brazil/README.md

 # Scraping COVID-19 Brazil
-This code scrapes daily data from the Brazilian Civil Registry Transparency Portal.
+This application scrapes daily data from the Brazilian Civil Registry Transparency Portal.
 Data contains the number of deaths by respiratory system diseases by city/state in Brazil in 2020.
-Data from 2019 is also included for comparison.
+Data from 2019 and 2021 are also included for comparison.

 <img src="images/sample-plot-ptrc.png" title="Github Logo">